 - Decide on book shopping procedure that works for you.
 Readers should have 10-12 books in their baggiesalong with familiar shared texts, poems and songs - Collect mentor texts: Mouse Has Fun by Phyllis Root, Can you see the eggs?
 By Jenny Giles, and Wake Up, Dad!
 By Beverley Randell - Other books you may use: Pete the Cat and his Four Groovy Buttons by Eric Litwin, Oh, the Places You'll Go!
-By Dr. Seuss, and Ethan's Cat by Joanna Hurwitz - Prepare a reading mat for readers. (see Session 1) - Create word rings for each reader- put on high frequency words as introduced - Make copies of the individual super powers charts, one for each reader - Gather the texts you plan to use during read aloud and shared reading each week: My Bug Box by Pat Blanchard and Joanne Suhr, "Hickory Dickory Dock" song, Dragonflies by Margaret Hall

-BEND I: Tackling More Challenging Books

-GOAL: Readers tackle more challenging books by using patterns and super powers.

-Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)
+By Dr. Seuss, and Ethan's Cat by Joanna Hurwitz - Prepare a reading mat for readers. (see Session 1) - Create word rings for each reader- put on high frequency words as introduced - Make copies of the individual super powers charts, one for each reader - Gather the texts you plan to use during read aloud and shared reading each week: My Bug Box by Pat Blanchard and Joanne Suhr, "Hickory Dickory Dock" song, Dragonflies by Margaret Hall and rouning Sain, Thewory Brenory Book Song, Bragorytees by Wargaret Han Students will know: (Goals) Students will be able to: (Teaching Points) BEND I: Tackling More Challenging Books GOAL: Readers tackle more challenging books by using patterns and super powers.
+Readers need to draw on all they know (and more) to tackle the reading challenges ahead.
+(Session 1: mini- lesson) Suggestions for Differentiation • Super Readers Turbo Boost Their Conferring/Small Group Instruction Slider Power to Read Longer Words " (This list can be used to provide accommodations, modifications, and/or Today I want to teach that readers can extensions for individual students.) figure out words of any size by sliding through the sounds.
+No matter how many letters the word has, readers blend all the sounds from beginning to end. ("Boosting Reading Power" Bend 2 Session 2 NEW BOOK)

 - Create a buzz around the new unit.
-(Session 1) - Remind kids to draw on all they have learned earlier.
-(Session 2) - Use data to plan teaching.
-(Session 3) - Pull small groups with the earliest readers.
-(Session 4) - Use the anchor chart to reflect on student progress.
-(Session 5) - Follow-up sessions with readers.
-(Session 6)
+(Session 1) - Use the anchor chart to reflect on student progress.
+(Session 5)